XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.17.1 Description

-Compute the waiting times (in seconds) between the movements of each individual in a TrajDataFrame.
+Compute the waiting times (in seconds) between the movements of each individual.
 The wait time is  defined as the time between two consecutive points.

 Warning: The input TrajDataFrame must be sorted in ascending order by datetime.